 - Moderation of soil temperatures, keeping it warmer on cold nights and cooler on hot days

-In the spring, inorganic mulches such as black plastic can be used to warm the soil for planting.
-This may allow the gardener to plant days or weeks before the soil would normally be ready.
+- Warm the soil in spring, allowing the gardener to plant days or weeks before the soil would normally be ready

 Disadvantages of Mulching